traefik/traefik/docs/content/routing/routers/index.md

 You can attach a list of [middlewares](../../middlewares/overview.md) to each TCP router.
 The middlewares will take effect only if the rule matches, and before connecting to the service.

-!!! warning "The character `@` is not authorized in the middleware name."
+!!! warning "The character `@` is not allowed to be used in the middleware name."

 !!! tip "Middlewares order"